Madurai, Tamil Nadu, India

 When to go

-The climate in southern India shows only slight seasonal variations.
-Temperatures and humidity remain relatively high all year round.
-Rainfall is common at any time of the year and the Monsoon Season has only marginally more precipitation than at any other time.
+The climate in southern India shows only slight seasonal variations unlike northern India.
+Temperatures and humidity remain relatively high all year round in Tamil Nadu, but the best time to usually visit is from November until March.
+Please note that rainfall is common at any time of the year but the monsoon season has only marginally more precipitation than at any other time.